-This week’s podcast is part two of a two-part review of my conference presentation for the Interdisciplinary Council on Development and Learning (ICDL) from last month.
+This week’s podcast is part two of a two-part review of my conference presentation for the International Council on Development and Learning (ICDL) from last month.
 Retired special educator and DIR Expert Training Leader, Jackie Bartell, joined me to discuss my revelations from being a Floortime parent for 8 years now.
 We covered the first five revelations last week, and continue with the next five this week.
 Jackie’s work supporting families over the years brought amazing insights and thoughts about my revelations.

 My Biggest Revelations from being a Floortime Parent: Part 2

 A reminder from last week’s podcast: These revelations are not sequential, but happen as a process that varies from family to family.
 We are all on our own journeys on a different timeline.
 As Jackie stated last podcast, “Every one of us is on a journey, and we have to allow ourselves the space and time to be on the journey in the time that it takes, and to work on different parts of it as it seems to fit inside the moment that we’re living in.“

 This revelation was about not being a robot or walking on eggshells with your child.
 At the ICDL conference, speech and language therapist from Floortime Atlanta, Mary Beth Stark spoke about making the space to allow for ‘the uncomfortable’ with a teenager she was working with.
 So many parents are terrified of this ‘uncomfortable’ when their kids get distressed that they’ll go to ridiculous measures–understandably so–to prevent their child’s meltdowns.
 Dr. Greenspan talked about co-regulating with your child when they are dysregulated and practice frustration tolerance when the child is in a great mood and nobody’s in a hurry.